bshamoo/eucalc/eucalc-extension/README.md

 # EUCALC

-Perform simple arithmetic, Euclidean inspired math, and conversions -- all with integers.
+Perform simple arithmetic, Euclidean inspired math, and conversions with integers, binary, and hexadecimal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: App.js, App.css

 ### `npm start`